Heidi Game: Viewer reaction

 On realizing that NBC was switching away from the game, Goodman said to Lindemann by phone, "Where the hell has our football game gone?"
-During the station break which began with the network announcement, Goodman called a BOC phone to which only he knew the number and which was not part of NBC's CIrcle-7 exchange (which blew a fuse 26 times in an hour).
+During the station break which began with the network announcement, Goodman called a BOC phone to which only he knew the number and which was not part of NBC's Circle-7 exchange, a line that blew a fuse 26 times in an hour.
 When Cline answered it, Goodman ordered him to go back to the game.
 Although Cline knew there was no way to reconnect the feed, he promised to do the best he could.
 By the time the game ended at 7:07, thousands of viewers were calling the network to complain about missing the end of the football game.
-Others called newspapers, television stations, even the New York City Police Department, both to seek the final score, and simply to vent.
+Others called newspapers, television stations, even the New York City Police Department, both to seek the final score and simply to vent.
 Humorist Art Buchwald wrote, "Men who wouldn't get out of their chairs in an earthquake rushed to the phone to scream obscenities [at the network]."
 As people learned of the outcome, some gamblers became upset because Ridlehuber's touchdown meant the Raiders had won by more than the point spread of 71/2, and bets thought to be won were now lost.
 In Oakland, Gowdy and DeRogatis left the broadcast booth to tell Ellis that the final two minutes were the most exciting that they had ever seen.
 Ellis replied, "It's too bad America didn't see it."
 Realizing that the original call had been lost, Ellis had the two sportscasters re-create their descriptions of the two Raider touchdowns on tape.